Is It Fair for Startups to Deduct Provident Fund from CTC? Let's Discuss!

 1. Is the employer's share considered as a cost in the CTC structure?

-2. Are the deductions towards PF started by the company at a later stage on coverage and was this PF component not considered in CTC?
+2. Are the deductions towards PF started by the company at a later stage on coverage, and was this PF component not considered in CTC?

 CTC is the cost to the company on an employee.
 Whatever amount is spent by the company, the company can include it in CTC as a cost to it.
-The company can include PF employer share in the CTC component.
+The company can include the PF employer share in the CTC component.
 Many companies, in my experience, even include costs towards leave, gratuity premium, etc., in the CTC component, and in my opinion, they are not wrong.

 HR professionals should first understand this concept of CTC and be transparent in explaining it to new entrants when deciding on their package deal.